WinsDominoes/WinOS/README.md

 cd disk_images
 dd if=mikeos.flp of=/dev/<your-device>
 ```
-Change "<your-device>" to your own device name like dev/sdb
+Change <your-device> to your own device name like dev/sdb
 Again, use it at your own risk.

 # Credits